 Various diets can be effective for managing PCOS, but some may work better than others.
 Low-carb and Mediterranean diets have shown promise in improving PCOS symptoms.

-These diets focus on whole foods, lean proteins, and healthy fats.
+These diets focus on whole foods, lean proteins, and healthy fats, which are the best foods for managing PCOS.
 They can help regulate blood sugar and reduce inflammation.

 Can the consumption of eggs have an adverse effect on PCOS, and are there alternatives to consider?